Why Is Pure Gold (24K) Not Used in Everyday Jewelry?

 Plastic vs. Elastic Deformation

-When stress is applied to metal, it initially deforms elastically—returning to its original shape when stress is removed.
+When stress is applied to metal, it initially deforms elastically — returning to its original shape when stress is removed.
 Beyond the yield point, deformation becomes plastic (permanent).
-Pure gold's low yield strength (40–50 MPa) means even modest forces cause permanent deformation.
+Pure gold’s low yield strength (40–50 MPa) means even modest forces cause permanent deformation.

 For comparison, 14K gold alloys have yield strengths of 220–320 MPa, allowing them to withstand 4–6 times more stress before permanent deformation occurs.
 This difference is critical for jewelry that experiences impacts, pressure, or bending forces during daily wear.
+See our full 14K vs 18K vs 24K gold durability comparison.

 Work Hardening in Pure Metals